-Restricted cash is in trust for the future remediation and monitoring costs associated with the Meadow Lake Pulp Limited Partnership site, subject to the order of the Court of Queen's Bench of Saskatchewan.
-All reductions in restricted cash were related to monitoring costs, as provided for under the court order.
+Restricted cash is in trust for the future remediation and monitoring costs associated with the Meadow Lake Pulp Limited Partnership site, subject to the order of the Court of King's Bench of Saskatchewan.
+There were no changes to restricted cash during the year.